esteinig/sketchy/README.md

 ### Online streaming analysis

 In a live sequencing run, `Sketchy` can be set to observe a directory (e.g. `fastq_pass` from live basecalling) in order to stream reads into the Rust client.
-A watcher waits for the `fastq` file to be completed before piping the filename to `/dev/stdout` and into the streaming client:
+A watcher waits for the `fastq` file to be completed before piping the filename to `/dev/stdout` and into the streaming client.
+This has a slight advantage over the other methods especially at lower read numbers in the *S. aureus* reference sketch, but also takes an exceedingly long time for higher read numbers so it can be good to limit the prediction at e.g. 1000 reads (see preprint):

 ```
-sketchy-utils online watch -d /live/fastq | cat - | sketchy stream --db saureus > test.sssh.tsv
+head -400 test.fastq | sketchy stream --db saureus > test.sssh.tsv
 ```

 ### Android mobile phones